 (D) Informal and non-adversarial resolution of issues.
 In the normal course of their duties, the district commissions shall promote expeditious, informal and non-adversarial resolution of issues, require the timely exchange of information concerning an application and encourage participants to settle differences in any Act 250 proceeding.
 The district commissions may require the timely exchange of information regardless of whether parties are involved in informal resolution of issues.
-See 10 VSA Section 6085(e).
+See 10 V.S.A. § 6085(e). -Adopted April 7, 2006, eff.
+May 1, 2006.